rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 });
 ```

-Finally, we have a "happy path" test case, where we check that a user is allowed to vote when they are folowing the rules set out in the smart contract.
+Finally, we have a "happy path" test case,
+where we check that a user is allowed to vote
+when they are following the rules set out in the smart contract.

 ## 4. Running the Tests